henhen02/simple_rest_api/README.md

 > This a simple API that allows users to register, login, and logout.
 It also allows users to create, read, update, and delete posts.
 This for only learning purposes, everyone can use it for learning only.

-> :warning: **Siapapun yang asal comot untuk kebutuhan tugas, semoga dompetnya hilang, laptopnya meledak, laptopnya kena virus, dan kalau beli laptop lagi laptopnya meledak lagi.
+> :warning: **Siapapun yang nyomot dan cuma change name untuk dikumpul, semoga dompetnya hilang, laptopnya meledak, laptopnya kena virus, dan kalau beli laptop lagi laptopnya meledak lagi.
 Aamiin**

 ## Techstack